 I would hope and assume that pressures or partisan political considerations do not play a determining role when we are called upon to judge issues important to our national security.
 But it is a fact that we are more vulnerable to these considerations that those who have traditionally been charged with the day-today conduct of our foreign affairs.
-The situation is particularly cumbersome there is an adversary relationship between: Capitol, Hill, and Permsylvania
+The situation is particularly cumbersome when the White House is controlled by eign affairs.
+An administration prepared there is an adversary relationship between Capitol, Hill and Permsylvania Avenue.

-It is questionable indeed whether 184laxing the arms embargo to Turkey-or for that matter that 103 Republicans would have yoted in favor-if the proposal had emanated from a Democratic White House.
-An additional complication our support cannot be taken for granted. is that the administration and its spokesmen have increasing difficulty in "consulting" with a Congress where power is diffused, where 435-legislators are determined to have their say in formulating our foreign policy.
+It is questionable indeed whether 184-Democrais would have voted against re-.
+Congress can be convinced, that we can laxing the arms embargo to Turkey-or for that matter, that 103 Republicans. would have yoted in favor-if the proposal had emanated from a Democratic White House.
+An additional complication - our support cannot be taken for granted. is that the administration and its spokesmen have increasing difficulty in "consulting" with a Congress where power is diffused, where 435 legislators are determined to have their say in formulating our foreign policy.
 With whom does the administration consult?
-The leadership, committee chairmen, and key Members are no longer sufficient.
+The leadership, committee chairmen, and key Members. are no longer sufficient.

-In addressing its future role in the conduct of foreign relations, Congress must resolve a critical question: Are we prepared to acknowledge that the primary responsibility for foreign-affairs is vested. in the executive branch?
+In addressing its future role in the conduct of foreign relations, Congress mustresolve a critical question: Are we prepared to acknowledge that the primary responsibility for foreign affairs is vested in the executive branch?
 If so, let us actaccordingly and choose our issues carefully.
-We cannot conduct foreign policy by referendum, Let us respond, honestly. and openly, to the problems inherent in the conduct of diplomacy, recognize there are no easy answers to difficult questions, and be aware of the pitfalls of a fragmented, contradictory foreign policy.
+We cannot conduct foreign policy by referendum, Let us respond, honestly. and openly, to the problems inherent in the conduct of diplomacy, recognize there. are no easy answers to difficult questions, and be aware of the pitfalls of a fragmented, contradictory foreign policy.

-If we are not prepared to acknowledgeexecutive preeminence in foreign affairs, if we seize on the path of confrontation,. perhaps we would we well advised to elect from our number a Congressional Secretary of State who can negotiate with his counterpart in the executive branch.
-For it is clear that the United States can ill afford a situation in which we have a congressional and an executive foreign policy, frequently working at cross purposes to the detriment of our interests abroad.
+If we are not prepared to acknowledge. executive preeminence in foreign affairs, if we seize on the path of confrontation,... perhaps we would we well advised to elect. from our number a Congressional Secretary of State who can negotiate with his counterpart in the executive branch.
+For it is clear that the United States can ill afford a situation in which we have a congressional and an executive foreign. policy, frequently working at cross purposes to the detriment of our interests abroad.